gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 `UploadRoleARN` in the `arn:aws:iam:::<ACCOUNT ID>:<YOUR ROLE NAME>` format.
 This role generates time-limited AWS credentials that are narrowly scoped to write to a specific blob in the bucket.
-Ensure that your original S3 credentials has access to use `AssumeRole` for the specified `UploadRoleARN`.
+Ensure that your original S3 credentials can access `AssumeRole` for the specified `UploadRoleARN`.

 The IAM role specified in `UploadRoleARN` must have the following